Quansight/Quansight-website/apps/labs/posts/unlocking-c-level-performance-in-df-apply.md

 It does this by "mocking" the Series object passed in to your function.
 This is necessary because Numba code cannot access the methods on a Series like Python code can - each Numba equivalent must either be rewritten or wrap the logic behind the original method.
+For users, this means that some Series functionality may be missing from the "mocked" Series object, so not all functions will compile out of the box with the "numba" engine.

-It also opens up the door to parallel `DataFrame.apply`, when operating on the raw values of the DataFrame, which is super exciting as this has been a highly requested feature in pandas over the years.
+The numba engine also opens up the door to parallel `DataFrame.apply` when operating on the raw values of the DataFrame (with `raw=True`), which is super exciting as this has been a highly requested feature in pandas over the years.
+It's important to note that this may not always result in a performance speedup over using the "vectorized" pandas/numpy equivalents of your function (it it exists), and it's always recommended to at least attempt to vectorize your function before trying out the numba apply engine, and its various modes(e.g. `raw`, `parallel`, etc.).

 While many features/methods may be missing from the mocked Series object currently (such is the nature of mocking) and the Numba engine in general, it's